By Gloria Seow, Education Committee Chairperson

 Photos by Lena Chow

-The Education Committee and Vertebrate Study Group joined hands in a critter spotting night safari to Pulau Ubin on 11 June 2016.
-Given the immense publicity surrounding Pesta Ubin, this activity was oversubscribed by almost four fold.
+The Education Committee and Vertebrate Study Group joined hands in a critter spotting night safari to Pulau Ubin (island off the northeastern coast of Singapore) on 11 June 2016.
+Given the immense publicity surrounding Pesta Ubin (Malay for Ubin Festival), this activity was oversubscribed by almost four fold.
 But as regulations go, we could only take in 40 participants.
 Ubin was already bathed in twilight when we met up with a bunch of eager juniors and their parents.
 We split into two clusters, with Auntie Bee Choo, Uncle Sek Chuan and young naturalist Saker leading the coastal Sensory Trail, while Auntie Gloria, Uncle Timothy and Auntie Lena took the second group into the forested interior path.

 We found a wee Common Tailorbird fast asleep with eyes wide open while balancing on one leg.